bbrister/SIFT3D/README.md

 and the following libraries:
 - libreg.so - Image registration from SIFT3D features
 - libsift3d.so - Extract and match SIFT3D features
 - libimutil.so - Utility library for image processing, regression and linear algebra.
+Includes IO functions for DICOM and NIFTI file formats.

 It also contains a Matlab toolbox for calling the library functions from Matlab scripts.
 See the README in /wrappers/matlab for more information.